raphdelvillar/backend-coding-test/manual/refactoring.md

 # Refactoring

-used MVC Design Pattern as a way of separating concerns.
+used MVC as a way of separating concerns.

 1. Model - represents the object.
 It can also have logic to update controller if it's data changes.
 2. View - represents the visualization of the data the model contains.